The modal logic of arithmetic potentialism and the universal algorithm: The universal algorithm

-The history of the universal algorithm result involves several instances of independent rediscovery of closely related or essentially similar results, alternative arguments and generalizations.
-Woodin's theorem appears in~\cite{Woodin2011:A-potential-subtlety-concerning-the-distinction-between-determinism-and-nondeterminism}, with further results and discussion by Blanck and Enayat~\cite{BlanckEnayat2017:Marginalia-on-a-theorem-of-Woodin, Blanck2017:Dissertation:Contributions-to-the-metamathematics-of-arithmetic}, including especially their extension of the result from countable to arbitrary models, as well as in a series of my blog posts~\cite{Hamkins.blog2016:Every-function-can-be-computable, Hamkins.blog2017:A-program-that-accepts-exactly-any-desired-set-in-the-right-universe, Hamkins.blog2017:The-universal-algorithm-a-new-simple-proof-of-Woodins-theorem}, the last of which provides a simplified proof of the theorem, which I provide below.
-It turns out that Volodya Shavrukov had advanced an essentially similar argument in an email message (February 16, 2012) to Ali Enayat and Albert visser, under the slogan, ``On risks of accruing assets against increasingly better advice.''
-Shavrukov has pointed out that this argument is closely related to and can be seen as an instance of the construction of Berarducci in \cite{Berarducci1990:The-interpretability-logic-of-PA}, with Woodin's construction similarly seen (after the fact) as a certain instance of the general Berarducci-Japaridze \cite{Japaridze1994:A-simple-proof-of-arithmetical-completeness-for-Pi11-conservativity-logic} construction, a relation of part to whole, he says, ``a curious instance of the part growing more glamorous than the whole,'' in light of the broad appeal of Woodin's theorem.
+The history of the universal algorithm result (theorem \ref{Theorem.Universal-algorithm}) involves several instances of independent rediscovery of closely related or essentially similar results, alternative arguments and generalizations.
+Woodin's original theorem, for countable models only, appears in~\cite{Woodin2011:A-potential-subtlety-concerning-the-distinction-between-determinism-and-nondeterminism}, with further results and discussion by Blanck and Enayat~\cite{BlanckEnayat2017:Marginalia-on-a-theorem-of-Woodin, Blanck2017:Dissertation:Contributions-to-the-metamathematics-of-arithmetic}, including notably their extension of the result from countable to arbitrary models, as well as in a series of my blog posts~\cite{Hamkins.blog2016:Every-function-can-be-computable, Hamkins.blog2017:A-program-that-accepts-exactly-any-desired-set-in-the-right-universe, Hamkins.blog2017:The-universal-algorithm-a-new-simple-proof-of-Woodins-theorem}, the last of which provides a simplified proof of the theorem, which I provide below (and an earlier version of this article was posted on the Arxiv at \cite{Hamkins:The-modal-logic-of-arithmetic-potentialism}).
+It turns out that Volodya Shavrukov had advanced an essentially similar argument in an email message (February 16, 2012) to Ali Enayat and Albert Visser, under the slogan, ``On risks of accruing assets against increasingly better advice.''
+Shavrukov has pointed out that this argument is closely related to and can be seen as an instance of the construction of Berarducci in~\cite{Berarducci1990:The-interpretability-logic-of-PA}, with Woodin's construction similarly seen (after the fact) as a certain instance of the general Berarducci-Japaridze~\cite{Japaridze1994:A-simple-proof-of-arithmetical-completeness-for-Pi11-conservativity-logic} construction, a relation of part to whole, he says, ``a curious instance of the part growing more glamorous than the whole,'' in light of the broad appeal of Woodin's theorem.
 Albert Visser has pointed out a similar affinity between the universal algorithm and the classical proof-theoretic `exile' argument (for example, see `refugee' in~\cite{ArtemovBeklemishev2004:Provability-logic}), for the universal algorithm is allowed to succeed at stage $n$ exactly when it finds a particular kind of proof that this will not be the last successful stage, just as the exile is allowed to enter a country only when he can also prove that he will eventually move on.
 Weaker incipient forms of the result are due to Mostowski~\cite{Mostowski1960:A-generalization-of-the-incompleteness-theorem} and Kripke~\cite{Kripke1962:Flexible-predicates-of-formal-number-theory}.
-Meanwhile, in current joint work, Woodin and I have provided a set-theoretic analogue of the result in~\cite{HamkinsWoodin:The-universal-finite-set}, and in current work with myself, Philip Welch and Kameryn Williams~\cite{HamkinsWelchWilliams:The-universal-finite-sequence-of-ordinals}, we have a $\Sigma_1$-definable analogue for the constructible universe and for models of $\ZFC^-$.
+Meanwhile, in current joint work, Woodin and I have provided a set-theoretic analogue of the result in~\cite{HamkinsWoodin:The-universal-finite-set}, and in joint work with Kameryn Williams~\cite{HamkinsWilliams2021:The-universal-finite-sequence}, we have a $\Sigma_1$-definable analogue for end-extensional set-theoretic potentialism, including models of $\ZFC^-$, and now also the $\Sigma_n$ analogues in \cite{Hamkins2024:Every-countable-model-of-arithmetic-or-set-theory-has-a-pointwise-definable-end-extension}.